101 Damnations (album): Overview

-101 Damnations establishes the band's style, musically fusing drum machines, samples and loud guitars, employing extensive cultural references and puns, while being lyrically concerned with real life events seen in the news.
+101 Damnations incorporates drum machines, samples and loud guitars, employing extensive cultural references and puns, while being lyrically concerned with real life events seen in the news.
 Ned Raggett of AllMusic characterised the album's musical style as "brash, quick, punk/glam via rough early eighties technology pump-it-up pogoers" and described the heavy usage of puns as "Carter's calling card as much as anything".
 Gavin Stoker in The Rough Guide to Rock wrote that it combined "frantic guitars with samples, hip-hop beats, keyboard blasts and lyrics that namechecked south London haunts with alarming regularity".
-J.M. of Calgary Herald considered it to be a mix of the work of David Bowie and Pet Shop Boys all the "while adopting the literary, politically appropriate, socially sarcastic British pop intellectual stance".
+James Muretich of Calgary Herald considered it to be a mix of the work of David Bowie and Pet Shop Boys "while adopting the literary, politically appropriate, socially sarcastic British pop intellectual stance".

-In a review for NME, DJ Steve Lamacq detailed the lyrics as being adaptive of other media mediums: "the colour and atmospheric backdrops (film), the plot and the dialogue (comics) and the descriptive prowess (if Carter were a book, they'd be a Martin Millar novel - really)".
+In a review for NME, DJ Steve Lamacq described the lyrics as being adaptive of other media mediums: "the colour and atmospheric backdrops (film), the plot and the dialogue (comics) and the descriptive prowess (if Carter were a book, they'd be a Martin Millar novel - really)".
 The planned title for the album was The Brothels of Streatham to the Taking of Peckham, and later after signing, they attempted to call it Cunt.
-Bob cites Tom Waits and the Band of Holy Joy as being inspirations for his songwriting, in particular "The Taking of Peckham 123".
+Bob cites Tom Waits and the Band of Holy Joy as being inspirations for his songwriting, in particular on "The Taking of Peckham 123".
 Explaining the samples, Bob said he would be sat next to a TV or a radio and recording bits using a cassette recorder for useable portions.
-As Fruitbat owned a copy of Head (1968), they extensively took samples from it for the album, most prominently on "A Perfect Day to Drop the Bomb".
+As Fruitbat owned a copy of the film Head (1968), they extensively took samples from it for the album, most prominently on "A Perfect Day to Drop the Bomb".